okTurtles/group-income/_specs/flow-to-typescript-migration.md

 ## Open Questions

 - **Strictness target.** Should `tsconfig.json` start permissive (`strict: false`, `allowJs: true`, liberal `any`) to get the migration landed, then tighten incrementally?
-Or should it land strict from the outset, accepting a much larger single change?
-A permissive start is strongly recommended given the size.
+Or should it land strict from the outset, accepting a much larger single change?: A permissive start is strongly recommended given the size.
+Yes, start permissive.

 - **Single PR or phased?** With SFCs already handled, the remaining 103 `.js` files across build tooling and contracts are still large for one reviewable change.
 A phased approach — toolchain first (with `allowJs` so Flow and TS coexist), then leaf modules, then contracts — is safer but requires the build to support both type systems temporarily.
-Which does the team prefer?
-- ~~**Vue SFC typing depth.**~~ **Resolved:** no SFC typing.
-Flow was stripped from all 186 SFCs and they remain plain JavaScript.
-Rationale in the Summary — the annotations held no real type information, and Vue 2.6 cannot support meaningful inference anyway.
-- ~~**Vue upgrade coupling.**~~ **Resolved:** not bundled here.
-Vue 3 migration is the next piece of work and will be where SFC typing is revisited; typing them under Vue 2.6 now would be discarded.
+Which does the team prefer?: Single PR is preferred.
+But would be great if the implementation plan is split into multiple manageable steps.

-- **ESLint upgrade.** Stay on ESLint 7 with an older compatible `@typescript-eslint`, or upgrade ESLint (and `eslint-config-standard`, `eslint-plugin-vue`) as part of this work?
+- **ESLint upgrade.** Stay on ESLint 7 with an older compatible `@typescript-eslint`, or upgrade ESLint (and `eslint-config-standard`, `eslint-plugin-vue`) as part of this work?: Upgrading is preferred, if possible.

-- **`flowTyper.js` fate.** Convert it in place, or treat it as a stable runtime dependency and leave its Flow syntax stripped via a narrowly scoped legacy path?
-Given it is bundled into frozen contracts, leaving it untouched may be the lower-risk option.
-- ~~**`historical/` scope.**~~ **Resolved by the parity principle:** excluded, because Flow excludes it.
+- **`flowTyper.js` fate.** Parity settles the *checking* question — it is Flow-ignored, so it stays TypeScript-excluded.
+What remains open is purely mechanical: strip its Flow syntax in place (leaving a `.js` file), or rename to `.ts` with its generics preserved as-written but unchecked?
+The first is the smaller diff; the second is more consistent with the rest of the tree.
+Either way no new type coverage is added.: The second is preferred.

 - **`@chelonia/*` packages.** These are external dependencies (`@chelonia/lib`, `@chelonia/cli`, `@chelonia/crypto`, `@chelonia/serdes`, `@chelonia/multiformats`).
 Do they ship TypeScript declarations?
-If not, ambient stubs will be needed, and the quality of contract-layer typing will be limited by their absence.
+If not, ambient stubs will be needed, and the quality of contract-layer typing will be limited by their absence.: Let's start with ambient stubs for now.
 - **Contract re-pinning.** Existing pins under `contracts/` are already-compiled frozen output and stay untouched.
-The open part is forward-looking: once the contract *source* is TypeScript, does the next `grunt pin:<version>` need a version bump purely because the emitted JS differs, even when behaviour is identical?
+The open part is forward-looking: once the contract *source* is TypeScript, does the next `grunt pin:<version>` need a version bump purely because the emitted JS differs, even when behaviour is identical?: Do not do anything re this for now.

 ## Testing Guidelines